vibrationtoolbox/vibration_toolbox/readme.rst

 Installation
 ------------

+If you aren't familiar at all with Python, please see  :ref:`installing_python`.

 Installation is made easy with ``pip`` (or ``pip3``), with releases as we have time while we try to create a full first release.
 Much of it works already, but we certainly need issue reports (on `github <http://github.com/vibrationtoolbox/vibration_toolbox>`_).